wmoon5/wmoon5.github.io/research.md

 ----------------------------------
 My work is focused on applying methods from various fields including statistics, machine learning, physics, and graph theory on questions in cancer genomics.
 Currently I am working on building and interpreting models to predict the binding of transcription factors to specific parts of our DNA.

-**The big question: how in the world do these transcription factors know where to go?**

 Particle Physics
 -----------------